venedickls/toyRobot_Challenge/README.md

 1. Clone the repository to your local machine:

-2. Navigate to the directory:
+2. Navigate to the directory: .venv/Scripts/toyRobot.py #actual code

 3. Run the Python script: